 “Observers attribute heightened status and competence to a nonconforming individual when they believe he or she is aware of an accepted, established a norm and is able to conform to it, but instead deliberately decides not to.

-To cite an example, if you decide to wear a pajama to work, how others perceive you will depend on whether or not you’re able to convey an intention behind your dressing this way.
+To cite an example, if you decide to wear a pyjama to work, how others perceive you will depend on whether or not you’re able to convey an intention behind your dressing this way.

 If you say, “I woke up late and couldn’t find my pants anywhere” then it won’t boost your status in the eyes of your coworkers.
-However, if you say something like, “I feel more comfortable working in a pajama” it will signals intention and boost your status in the eyes of your coworkers.
+However, if you say something like, “I feel more comfortable working in a pyjama” it will signals intention and boost your status in the eyes of your coworkers.

-1. Klucharev, V., Hytönen, K., Rijpkema, M., Smidts, A., & Fernández, G. (2009).
+- Klucharev, V., Hytönen, K., Rijpkema, M., Smidts, A., & Fernández, G. (2009).
 Reinforcement learning signal predicts social conformity.
 Neuron, 61(1), 140-151.

-2. Seery, M. D., Gabriel, S., Lupien, S. P., & Shimizu, M. (2016).
+- Seery, M. D., Gabriel, S., Lupien, S. P., & Shimizu, M. (2016).
 Alone against the group: A unanimously disagreeing group leads to conformity, but cardiovascular threat depends on one’s goals.
 Psychophysiology, 53(8), 1263-1271.